WORKING GROUP V: INSOLVENCY

 Further Information

 As with other Working Groups, WG V maintains an online record of its latest work and agendas for forthcoming meetings and colloquia.
-The relevant information is available at Working Group V: Insolvency Law | United Nations Commission On International Trade Law.
+The relevant information is available at Working Group V: Insolvency Law | United Nations Commission On International Trade Law

 This section of UNCCA’s website will be updated as necessary in light of further progress or announcements about Working Group V.

-February 2022.
+November 2022.